Mitan11/logistics-management-system/README.md

 # Logistics Management System

 ## Description
 This project is a **Logistics Management System** designed to manage bids, vendors, and users efficiently.
 It provides a user-friendly interface for tracking bids, managing vendors, and handling user roles.
-The system is built using **React**, **Material-UI (MUI)**, and **Toolpad** for seamless UI/UX.
+The system is built using **React** and **Material-UI (MUI)** for seamless UI/UX.

 ---